 I know what you’re thinking.
-“How does this lunatic think he’s going to cover such a complex topic as – how to wire a boat – in one post?”
+“How is this lunatic going to cover such a complex topic as – how to wire a boat – in one post?”

-Well – you’re right – I won’t be able to cover every situation, or every possible setup on every boat.
+Well – you’re right – We won’t be able to cover every situation, or every possible setup on every boat.
 And if all this info is new to you, you’re probably best hiring a professional marine electrician to do it for you (local install support directory).
-But, I’ll try anyway to explain some of the general theory and best practices in hopes it will help.
+But, we’ll try anyway to explain some of the general theory and best practices in hopes it will help.

-In this guide I’m going to stick with the 12Vdc power distributions systems.
-I’m not going to muddy the waters with engine or gauge wiring here.
+In this guide we’ll stick with the 12Vdc power distributions systems, as opposed to engine or gauge wiring.

 A few notes before we start:

 - Positive wires are red (in our guide, your boat may have other colors)

-- Negative wires are black (or yellow in some cases)
+- Negative wires are black (or may be yellow on your boat)

 - Current is measured in Amps (A)